architect/arc.codes.next/src/docs/en/reference/runtime-helper-reference/arc.queues.md

 `arc.queues.publish(params, callback)`
 Publishes params.payload to the SQS Queue (queue) with name params.name.
 The params.name parameter should match the queue defined under @queues.
 Building on the example we described above, to trigger the concert-tickets queue handler, we would set params.name to be concert-tickets.

-This allows you to publish to queues from any function within your application (@app .arc file namespace) to be handled by the queue handler.
+This allows you to publish to queues from any function within your application (@app app.arc file namespace) to be handled by the queue handler.

 When running in local/testing mode, will publish the event to the sandbox.